Shephexd/shephexd.github.io/_posts/ML/2017-03-11-Machine_learning(3)-Regularization.md

 \sum^m_{i=1}(h_\theta(x^{(i)}-y^{(i)})^2 ) + \lambda \sum_{i=1}^n \theta^2_j
 $$

 $\lambda$ is a regularization parameter.

-What if $\lambda$ is set to an extremely large value?
+> Q: What if $\lambda$ is set to an extremely large value?

-- It can cause `under fitting` problem.
+>
+> A: The model results in underfitting.